ScopeCreep-zip/ossidata/README.md

 All abstractions optimize away to direct register access - no runtime overhead compared to hand-written C code.

 ### Ecosystem Integration
-Full `embedded-hal` 1.0 trait implementation for compatibility with the Rust embedded ecosystem.
+Built with `embedded-hal` 1.0 compatibility in mind.
+Trait implementations coming soon!

 ## 📊 Comparison with Arduino C++